CSCfi/csc-user-guide/docs/apps/qiime.md

 ```text
 sbatch qiime_job.sh
 ```
-More information about running batch jobs can be found from the [batch job section of the Puhti user guide](../computing/running/getting-started.md).
+More information about running batch jobs can be found from the [batch job section of the Puhti-rhel7 user guide](../computing/running/getting-started.md).

 ## Manual